sighupio/fury-kubernetes-dr/katalog/etcd-backup-s3/README.md

 #### Target

-The S3 target follows the rclone format: `provider:bucket-name/path`
+The S3 target follows the rclone format: `provider:bucket-name/path`.

+The `provider` is defined in the `rclone.conf` file, name in the target must match the name of the section in the configuration file.

 #### Retention